 There were, of course, many opinions about all these questions.
 There were no clear answers.
 Some of the dominant understandings of Jesus were these:

-Jesus clearly was a human being.
+Jesus was clearly a human being.
 Other people watched him bleed and die.

 Jesus was more than human in some way.
 Perhaps he was a human emanation from the spirit of the Supreme God.
 Perhaps he was the direct progeny of God (whatever that might mean, given the uniqueness of God—“our God is One”—thus having no equal to mate with, as well as the incorporeality of God—"God is spirit” (Jn 4:24) and “It is the spirit that gives life, the flesh is of no avail.”
 (Jn 6:63.))
 Or perhaps Jesus was rewarded for his good works in this life by being elevated to Godhood—made divine.
 Or perhaps, “You are [all] gods” (Jn.
 10:34), as Jesus taught, surely including himself.